 Higher fees.
 Since a bank’s main objective is to make money for its investors, they charge higher fees.
 For example, checking accounts often charge fees if you do not maintain a minimum balance in your account.
 Overdraft and bounced check fees are also often harsher in banks than credit unions — especially with non-premium accounts.

 Worse rates.
 A bank’s for-profit objectives naturally lead to less favorable rates than credit unions.
-That said, online banks offer better rates than brick-and-mortar banks.
+That said, you may find better rates at an online bank compared to a brick-and-mortar bank.

 Banks make the most sense if you value convenience over price.
 You may pay more in fees and interest rates, but you have access to more financial products, better technology and more branches and ATMs.

-If you take advantage and actually use all these extra features, storing your money in a bank may be worth the price.
+If you take advantage and actually use all these extra features, depositing your money in a bank may be worth the price.